 Many countries offer tax benefits or other incentives for switching to compressors that help preserve energy.

 In addition to their efficiency and the associated savings, premium compressors have other advantages.
 Their reliability can lower compressor operating costs by extending the machine’s service life and maintenance intervals.
 A dependable compressor can avoid expensive downtimes while the high-quality air it produces protects the downstream equipment.

 Many of these benefits are not just financial in nature.
-A lower energy consumption also contributes to a greener environment, as does eliminating waste by having compressors and other equipment that last longer.
+Lower energy consumption also contributes to a greener environment, as does eliminating waste by having compressors and other equipment that last longer.

 In addition to the obvious savings a premium compressor can generate, there are also “soft costs” that have to be taken into account.
-For example, a compact compressor frees up space in production facilities, a silent compressor is more appealing for employees and reduces the need for purchasing sound protection, and one that generates few emissions benefits the health of employees.
+Some examples:

 For all of these reasons it pays off to research not only the price of compressors but also the associated operating costs of each of them.
-And if you have any questions about how to calculate the total cost of ownership, the experts of Atlas Copco will be happy to advise you.
+And if you have any questions about how to calculate the total cost of ownership, our experts will be happy to advise you.